Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-schema.rst

 A schema can contain

 - structure information for a smart contract module
-- description of smart-contract state
-- parameters for init and receive functions of a smart contract.
+- parameters and return values for init and receive functions of a smart contract.

 Each of these descriptions is referred to as a *schema type*.
 Schema types are always optional to include in a schema.

-Currently the supported schema types are inspired by what is commonly used in the Rust programming language:
+Currently, the supported schema types are inspired by what is commonly used in the Rust programming language:

 .. code-block:: rust